Josh2230/Josh2230/README.md

 ## Hi there 👋
 My name is Joshua Lee, and I am currently pursuing a degree in Computer Science at Bucknell University.
 I previously interned as a Data Scientist at MITRE, where I applied artificial intelligence to enhance and modernize legacy systems.
 In addition, I spent two summers as a Research Assistant, developing and implementing machine learning algorithms on swipe-based biometric data with a focus on ensuring fairness and reducing bias.

-- 🔭 I’m currently working on a full stack application that organizes/manages Google Drive
 - 🌱 I worked at MITRE as a Data Scientist
 - 👯 I am working towards a bachelor's degree in Computer Science at Bucknell University.